 <router-link>

-is the component for enabling user navigation in a router-enabled app.
-The target location is specified with the to
+<router-link> is the component for enabling user navigation in a router-enabled app.
+The target location is specified with the to prop.
+It renders as an <a> tag with correct href by default, but can be configured with the tag prop.
+In addition, the link automatically gets an active CSS class when the target route is active.

-is preferred over hard-coded <a href="...">
+<router-link> is preferred over hard-coded <a href="..."> for the following reasons:

 It works the same way in both HTML5 history mode and hash mode, so if you ever decide to switch mode, or when the router falls back to hash mode in IE9, nothing needs to be changed.